 Donna Chang, a person who has loved drama since she was 10 years old, started becoming involved in Theatre and Drama in Education after she graduated from the University of Warwick in 2003.
 She organises drama and theatre activities for children and in 2017 she founded JID CREATIVE HOUSE (Ningbo) which inspires and shares the joy of creativity with children.

 As the China Learning Co-ordinator, Donna continues to spread the seeds of drama and theatre in China.
 For her this it is not a dream or a show, but a life task.

 Wales born and raised, Gavin graduated from the Arts University Bournemouth with a BA in Acting.
-He has since worked as an actor, director, facilitator and is now turning his hand to producing too.
+He has since worked as an actor, director and facilitator and has now turned his hand to producing.